Diego M De La Cruz Ramirez, 2017 Automotive Service Technician Graduate

 I learned good diagnostic skills from Glen.

-When a customer comes in with a problem, I can help them more easily and quickly.
+When customers come in with a problem, I can help them more easily and quickly.

 I haven’t made any mistake that has cost the company money.